tflo/Auto-Quest-Tracker-MkIII/readme.md

 _Quester + Auto Quest Tracker_ is my preferred combo.

+---

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/Auto-Quest-Tracker-MkIII?tab=readme-ov-file#auto-quest-tracker-mk-iii).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___
+*If you’re having trouble reading this description on CurseForge, you might want to try switching to the [Repo Page](https://github.com/tflo/Auto-Quest-Tracker-MkIII?tab=readme-ov-file#auto-quest-tracker-mk-iii).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.*

+---

 ## New features of "Mk III"